PraveenS0906/Spotify_Billboard_Hit_Prediction/README.md

 # Spotify_Billboard_Hit_Prediction
-Predicting Billboard's Year-End Hot 100 Songs using audio features from Spotify and lyrics from Musixmatch
+SONG HIT PREDICTION: PREDICTING BILLBOARD HITS USING SPOTIFY DATA
 # Introduction
+The Billboard Hot 100 is the standard record chart for songs in the United States, published weekly by Billboard magazine.
+In the United States, chart rankings are based on physical and digital sales, radio play, and internet streaming.

-In this work, we attempt to solve the Hit Song Science problem, which aims to predict which songs will become chart-topping hits.
-We constructed a dataset with approximately 1.8 million hit and non-hit songs and extracted their audio features using the Spotify Web API.
-We test four models on our dataset.
+In this project, I have attempted the Hit Song Science (HSS) problem, which aims to predict which songs will become chart-topping hits.
 The underlying assumption in HSS is that hit songs are similar with respect to their features.
-Hit prediction is useful to musicians, labels, and music vendors because popular songs generate larger revenues and allow artists to share their message with a broad audience.
-For example, if a label would like to increase profits, they may choose to invest their limited resource (ad campaigns, studio equipment, etc.) on tracks that are likely to become popular.
-On the other hand, if an artist wants to embody an aesthetic that is devoid of mainstream musical characteristics, they may choose to release tracks that are unlikely to become popular.
-We describe our approach to solve the HSS problem in the proceeding sections.
+Musicians, labels, and retailers benefit from hit prediction because successful songs generate more cash and allow artists to reach a broader audience.
+If a label wants to boost earnings, it could decide to spend its limited resources (advertising, studio equipment, etc.) on tunes that are likely to become successful.
+On the other hand, if an artist wishes to project a non-mainstream musical style, he or she may opt to produce tunes that are unlikely to become popular.
+# Dataset and Features
+To construct the final dataset of songs, I followed these steps:
+1) Downloaded a sample of 19000 songs from Kaggle,containing both billboard hits and non hits.
+2) Scraped songs from the Billboard API , which contained the Billboard hits of every week from the year 1990-2020.
+3) Merged the dataset from step 1 and 2.
+4) Extracted 16 features of songs from above dataset using the Spotify Web API.

+The features were as follows:

+**Context**: Liveness, Acousticness

+**Mood** : Danceability, Valence, Energy, Tempo

+**Properties**: Loudness, Speechiness, Mode, Key, Instrumentalness, Explicit, Duration, Time Signature, Release year, Popularity